 An expert in the history of Monaco

 Thomas Fouilleron grew up right in the heart of France in the rural region of Auvergne, known for its dormant volcanoes.
 Summers are spent at his grandparents’ house in Nice.
 On the sun-drenched Côte d’Azur, a daytrip to Monaco is a rite of passage.
 “I liked the football team, the Prince’s Carabinieri, the princesses… as a child, it’s the stuff of dreams.”
 Noticing a budding interest, his grandparents buy him lead statuettes of the carabinieri after every daytrip.

-A former university professor, Thomas Fouilleron holds a doctorate in the history of the Princes of Monaco between the 18th century and 1848.
+A former high school teacher and university lecturer, Thomas Fouilleron holds a doctorate in the history of the Princes of Monaco between the 18th century and 1848.
 He has been director of the Palace archives since 2012, after first coming to Monaco as a high school history teacher.

 He is also the pen behind the textbook of Monegasque history used in the Principality’s schools.
 He was commissioned to write it when he was still teaching at Monaco’s Lycée Albert I. “The main request of the educational board and the Prince was that I be objective,” says Thomas Fouilleron as he pulls out the 350 pages textbook.
 “I assume the Palace liked the book,” he adds amused.
 “They would have never appointed me director of the archives otherwise.”

 From former fiefdoms to coins: making history relevant to the present